 I had already been practicing yoga for seven years so I had acknowledged the huge positive impact it had on my personal development.
 My colleagues and friends were less supportive.
 They said I was crazy; 'There's no money to be made from being a yoga teacher!', they cried.
 But I knew that I would rather be poor and happy, than have money doing a job that was eating away at my very essence.

-Now twenty-five years on, I know I made the right decision because...
+Now twenty-seven years on, I know I made the right decision because...
 I am happy.
 I qualified as a Sivananda Yoga teacher in 1998 and changed the course of my life.

 Yoga makes life make sense!
 I love the way you can be crazy-stressed with life and by simply practicing meditation or doing some pranayama (breathing techniques) or asanas (postures) you can suddenly feel a wonderful shift of energy within you.
 I absolutely love teaching yoga.
 Sharing the yogic way with people - that life can be so much better once you learn to connect - is simply powerful stuff.